hassio-addons/addon-nut/nut/DOCS.md

 ### Option: `list_usb_devices`

-When this option is set to `true`, a list of connected USB devices will be displayed in the add-on log when the add-on starts up.
+When this option is set to `true`, a list of connected USB devices, along with the configuration for devices, will be displayed in the add-on log when the add-on starts up.
 This option can be used to help identify different UPS devices when multiple UPS devices are connected to the system.

 ### Option: `remote_ups_name`